Peterntuph/home/_posts/2020-03-23-intro-of-sql.md

 Nowadays, people who work as data scienctist and analyst, software developer and even web designer require to use SQL as a tool for sharing and managing data in RDBMS.
 This post aims to record my self-learning experience and share with people who would like to learnig some basic technics in SQL.
 So, Let's get started.

 * About SQL <br>

-SQL are compoesd of three parts
+&emsp;&emsp;SQL are compoesd of three parts
 > Data Definition Language(DDL) <br>
   Data Manipulation Language(DML) <br>
-  Data Control Language
+  Data Control Language (DCL)

 Today, I will introduce the first part, DDL.